amc522/vaultwarden_template/README.md

-# Hosting a bitwarden server with vaultwarden
+# Hosting a bitwarden server with vaultwarden on Ubuntu

 ## Server Setup
+### Change ssh port
+In `/etc/ssh/sshd_config`, add `Port <new_port_number>` (or modify the port if the line already exists).
+This will prevent random attempts at accessing the server through ssh.
+Run `sudo systemctl restart ssh` to restart the ssh service.
+Next time you ssh in, it will be on the new port.

 ### Create user and group
 [Original bitwarden guide](https://bitwarden.com/help/install-on-premise-linux/#create-bitwarden-local-user-and-directory).
 This is where the user and group setup came from.
 ```